simnalamburt/arc311/Lab3/README.md

 6. At the end of these steps, switch to **Region 2** called **Cross Region**.
 This has the VPCs with the CIDR ranges `10.3.0.0/16` and `10.4.0.0/16`.

 #### Update Route Tables
 9. You still need to add a route in your route table.
-You can do this by clicking on **Route Tables** in the left hand pane from the VPC console.
+You can do this by clicking on **Route Tables** in the left-hand pane from the VPC console.

 9. From the top left-hand side of the screen, click in the **Select a VPC** drop down and select **VPC4**.
 This will filter the route tables to *only* VPC4.